kelvin169/kelvinMwaniki/README.md

 #### Creating Neural networks was exciting and enabled me to appreciate the capabilities of golang

 ## Project 4: [Ecommerce show store](https://github.com/kelvin169/Flutter-Adidas-Shoes-Ecommerce-App-UI)
+#### Coming up with an ecommerce show store helped me explor the capabilities of using flutter for User interface design